 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, please visit my disclosure page.

-This cool, fresh Papaya Mango Salsa is super easy to prepare and brightens up any dish that it is paired with…you can even serve it with tortilla chips for a light dip.
+This cool, fresh Papaya Mango Salsa is super easy to prepare and brightens up any dish that it is paired with.
 It has a slight kick from the chipotle chili powder, but it blends perfectly with the sweet fruit and tangy cilantro.

 What is the difference between a papaya and a mango?

 Mango trees are long-lived and can grow to 110 to 131 feet tall!
 Mangoes are native to South Asia, and are the national fruit of India, Pakistan, the Philippines.
 Mangoes vary in size and color, but are usually a combination of green, yellow, and red here in the states.
 They have a single flat, oblong pit that is fibrous and does not separate easily from the pulp.
-I have a special “mango pitter/splitter” that I use to make life a bit easier. 😉 {affiliate link}
+I have a special “mango splitter” tool that I use to make life a bit easier!

 How to make Papaya Mango Salsa:

 Cover and place in the refrigerator until ready to use.
-You can’t get much easier than that!
+It doesn’t get much easier than that!

 Enjoy!!